Good negotiators recognize the negotiating tactics and style of the other party.

 "I know I said our initial order would be 5,000 units and A-B-C services, but we'll just need 1,000 at first with no services…"

-What it means: Here, the buyer is trying to unbundle a solution and assumes everything will remain the same price…even though it won't.
-And shouldn't.
+What it means: The buyer is trying to unbundle a solution and assumes everything will remain the same price, even though it won't and shouldn't.

 8. "We're Done."